Stephen Williams - Little Pieces of Sophie first page

 His mum sighed.
 “We were so lucky.”

-Kate glanced at Jack’s mum and dad.
+Kate glanced at his parents.
 “Jack told me.
 It must’ve been hard.”

 His mother wrapped her arm around him.
 “We’re so lucky to have him.”